 - Genetic mutation indications are not accurate 100% of the time

 - Some packages/kits aren’t clear in terms of what they contain

 There are also some 23andMe reviews on TrustPilot and Yelp, but they are not worth delving into because it’s only several dozen reviews in comparison to the 1,000 on Amazon.

 Bottom line conclusions for this 23andMe review

 23andMe is a very diverse company that excels on both health and genealogy tests.
-The tests are easy to conduct, relatively cheap, and yield a full set of results that other companies aren’t able to produce.
-23andMe is a combination of fun facts about your genetic heritage and body, combined with very important data that could be used for more serious purposes such as identifying genetic risks to certain diseases.
+23andMe DNA tests are easy to conduct, relatively cheap, and yield a full set of results that other companies aren’t able to produce.
+The company is a combination of fun facts about your genetic heritage and body, combined with very important data that could be used for more serious purposes such as identifying genetic risks to certain diseases – A 23andMe kit might be vital for you more than you think.
 In other words, this 23andMe review concludes that 23andMe is the “real deal” when it comes to at home DNA tests.